ailinzi/xianlinzi/Pooling-FAQ.md

 If it's your first time writing pool code, we recommend you look at established BTC or ETH pools source code and features they provide users.
 You are likely going to compete with big time pool operators from those crypto communities who will provide feature rich pools for Chia on day one.
 Examples of features: leaderboards, wallet explorer, random prizes, tiered pool fees, etc.

 ## How does one calculate a farmer's netspace?
 Farmers will be sending partial proofs (proofs with lower difficulty than the blockchain) to prove netspace.
 We expect the farmer to send a partial proof based on a current signage point to the pool server every 5 minutes (300 proofs a day) within a 25 second window.
-The pool protocol will allow pools to set a minimum difficulty, a maximum difficulty, and a time window for farmers' partial proof submissions.
+The pool protocol will allow pools to set a minimum difficulty and a time window for farmers' partial proof submissions.
 Farmers will be able to pick a difficulty that lets them submit the least number of proofs that prove their netspace.

 ## How does difficulty affect farmer's nestpace calculation?
 Difficulty is linear.
-Imagine this scenario: Obtaining 1000 proofs with difficulty 1, is equivalent to obtaining 100 proofs with difficulty 10.
-As a pool server, you prefer to receive 100 proofs with difficulty 10.
+Imagine this scenario: Obtaining 10 proofs a day with difficulty 1 for a k32, is equivalent to obtaining 1 proof a day with difficulty 10.
+As a pool server, you prefer to receive 1 proof a day per K32 with difficulty 10.
 This is why we allow pool servers to set a minimum difficulty level to reduce the number of proofs each farmer needs to send to prove their netspace.

 ## How do you identify the farmer that submitted partial proofs?
 The farmer will provide their singleton_genesis which is the ID of that farmer's pool group.
 They will also provide their Farmer Public Key, so the pool server can validate the proof and verify the farmer signed it properly.